Research and Evaluation

 NSRAA’s Research and Evaluation Department is currently undertaking several studies associated with the refinement and amelioration of zero-check chinook production.
 Zero-check (or “ocean-type”) chinook are released from the hatchery as a subyearling rather than the one-check or “stream-type” life history strategy most seen in Southeast Alaskan salmon hatcheries.
 Because the time spent reared in the hatchery is of shorter duration, a zero-check is a much more cost and resource efficient smolt to produce.
 Historically, hatchery staff have had difficulty achieving consistent marine survival and meeting in-hatchery performance benchmarks on an annual basis with zero-check production fish.

 Additionally, NSRAA has partnered with NOAA Fisheries Little Port Walter Marine Station on other zero-check production improvement strategies.
-Specifically, in 2023 NSRAA and NOAA will undertake a smoltification study to determine optimal saltwater entry timing by measuring ATPase and blood chloride levels between the widely propagated Andrews Creek stock and the experimental Keta River stock chinook.
+In 2023 and 2024 NSRAA and NOAA has undertaken a smoltification study to determine optimal saltwater entry timing by measuring ATPase and blood chloride levels between the widely propagated Andrews Creek stock and the experimental Keta River stock chinook.

 NSRAA and NOAA continue to work closely in developing and building the Keta River stock chinook adult returns.
 In 2013, the Keta stock was selected by NOAA and ADFG as the ideal candidate for development of a new broodstock source with a natural propensity for out-migrating as a zero-check, and for being a large, fast-growing stock that recruited into the troll fisheries well.
 It was then brought into the hatchery at Little Port Walter for propagation and development.
 It is the long-range vision that this stock will be built to sufficient levels to warrant transfer to NSRAA for fisheries enhancement purposes.